 2 PM — The Inside Scoop

 This is not your average ice cream shop, so expect the unexpected!
-Featuring fun flavors with a satisfying taste, West-Central Microcreamery has something for everyone.
+Featuring fun flavors with a satisfying taste, Brooklyn Pints Microcreamery has something for everyone.
 The brick wall aesthetic and the monochrome flooring creates the New York aesthetic of the Microcreamry.
-Their small batch options rotate often, with flavors ranging from classic chocolate and vanilla to the risky rum Cherry Chocolate Chip.
+Their small batch options rotate often, with flavors ranging from classic chocolate and vanilla to the London fog or Thai tea.
 This place offers a variety of tasteful ice cream for your family.
 Offering dairy-free and vegan-friendly options, those with dietary restrictions or preferences can also enjoy the rich flavors offered there.
-Consider trying an ice cream sammie using their vegan cookies available at the shop!
+Consider trying an ice cream sammie or gluten-free chocolate chip banana bread!

 More to Explore